 But don’t forget the right to remain silent.
 In Blecher’s opinion, “Anything you say to the officer is somehow going to be twisted against you.”

-Be Polite to Police Officer, But Refuse Sobriety Tests
+Be Polite to the Police Officer, and Decide Whether to Take the Sobriety Tests

-It’s important to be polite as well as silent.
-Readily provide required paperwork—a driver’s license, vehicle registration and insurance card.
+It’s important to be polite when the officer approaches as well as silent.
+Readily provide the required paperwork—a driver’s license, vehicle registration, and proof of insurance.